2021 Best Film, Video & Photographic Arts Colleges for Non-Traditional Students in Michigan

 Our rankings recognize Western Michigan University as the #3 school in this year's rankings.
 WMU is a fairly large public school located in the city of Kalamazoo.
 As a testament to the quality of education offered at WMU, the school also landed the #4 rank in our Best Colleges for Film, Video & Photographic Arts in Michigan ranking.

 Grand Valley State University comes in at #4 in this year's ranking.
-Located in the suburb of Allendale, GVSU is a public school with a very large student population.
+Located in the suburb of Allendale, GVSU is a public college with a fairly large student population.
 GVSU also made our Best Colleges for Film, Video & Photographic Arts in Michigan list, coming in at #3.

 Read More…

 The school has a low student loan default rate of 1.2%.
-Approximately 8,601 students take at least one class online at Oakland.
-There are roughly 4,372 part time students in attendance at Oakland.
+There are approximately 8,601 students at Oakland that take at least one class online.
+About 4,372 of the students at Oakland are attending part time.

 Read full report on Film, Video & Photographic Arts at Oakland University